-- Large, heavy, or oversized loads must submit notification to the Maunakea Road Conditions listserve at least one-day prior to delivery.
+Large, heavy, or oversized loads must submit notification to the Maunakea Road Conditions listserve at least one-day prior to delivery.
 Loads requiring an escort on public roadways must have this escort accompany them to the final destination.
 Projects failing to do so must obtain approval from the Maunakea Rangers before arriving at Halepōhaku or may be denied entry to Halepōhaku or above.

   - Nēnē (Branta sandvicensis) may be present.
-If a nēnē appears within 100 feet (30.5) meters of ongoing work, all activity should be temporarily suspended until the animal leaves the area of its own accord.
+If a nēnē appears within 100 feet (30.5) meters of ongoing work, all activity shall be temporarily suspended until the animal leaves the area of its own accord.
 Feeding of nēnē is prohibited.

   - The approval may not be transferred or assigned.
 All persons associated with this project must carry a copy of the approval must be present on-site at all times while they are working on University-managed lands.

   - Unless otherwise stated in the proposal, upon project completion copies of all data, field notes, photos, log books, collected specimens, and other forms of documentation will be shared with OMKM for future, unrestricted, use by OMKM or its designee.
 All geospatial data, metadata or applications must be in a format compatible with OMKM GIS software or other industry standard identified in advance.